-The picture above is of my studio when I was building it, back in 2006.
-It now is a great place to work in, equipped and with as much daylight as possible.
+The photograph above is of my studio when I was building it, back in 2006, taken with a Noblex 135U panoramic camera.
+It now is a great place to work in, well equipped and capturing as much daylight as possible.
 Here I work and create my images, using mainly old analog cameras and lenses.
-Shooting on film or either directly expose photographic paper, in black and white or color.
-I digitize these images by scanning them, this gives me the possibility to work on my images.
-Creating nuance, layer upon layer, expressively adding color or very precise enhancing a detail.
+Shooting on film or either directly expose photographic paper, in black & white or color.
+Develop with chemicals and rinse with water until the negatives are to my satisfaction.

 "Michel van Weegberg's feature, 'Still Lifes', captures a combination of articles that he finds and co-ordinates into a pleasing combination.
 As one looks at the photos the different parts of each may not be entirely recognizable objects, but as a whole, each picture is beautiful.
 Michel van Weegberg says: "It is the beauty of objects and their souls that make me want to create a still life".
 And it is their 'beauty' that keeps us looking at them."